Integration of Alternative Messaging Providers

 General

-We will configure the authentication via the API key of the external provider.
+We will configure authentication using the external provider's API key.

-Select the "API key" type from the list and then the "X-API key" option.
+Select "API Key" from the list, and then select the "X-API Key" option.

-We will now fill the resource mapping with our values from the logon information memory and the processing context:
+We will now populate the resource mapping with our values from the credential store and the processing context:

 • msgFrom